sadeeqilu/JsonToXML/doc/install.md

 <code>git --version</code>

-If you receive output similar to the following, otherwise Git is already installed.
+If you receive output similar to the following, Git is already installed.

 <code> git version 2.25.1 </code>